ericboxer/Kindling-Node/README.md

   * {name, type, logLevel}
   * This logs out to your local console, or the JS console in your browser (if you like that sort of thing).
 * **File**
-  * {name, type, logLevel, filePath, fileName}
+  * {name, type, logLevel, filePath, fileName, rotating [hourly, daily, weekly, monthly, yearly]}
   * This logs out to a file.
 No fanciness here.
-I don't currently recommend this for anything other than debugging.
 If A file path or file name is not set it will output to the local directory as 'log.txt'
 * **UDP**
   * {name, type, logLevel, ipAddress, port}
   * This will output a UDP message to anywhere you like.
 It's up to you what to do with it from there.